Northeus/coge/archive/article.md

 There are emerging models to generate RTL (LLM for RTL).
 There is also an ongoing research on TB generation, but it misses coverage (LLM for naive TB).

+**Mention other approaches:**
+Formal method is not suitable (https://ieeexplore.ieee.org/abstract/document/7527350).

 **PARAGRAPHS - Experiments**
+ - [ ] **In bullet points:**
+   - Evaluate LLMs for coverage generation usint automatic evaluation.
+   - Propose idea of generating code in python that is transformed back to systemverilog.
+   - **TODO: based on the article.**
+ - [ ] ...
- - [ ] Goal of this thesis is to evaluate LLMs for functinoal coverage -> under some constrains we propose, it can be evaluated automatically.
+ - [ ] Goal of this paper is to evaluate LLMs for functinoal coverage -> under some constrains we propose, it can be evaluated automatically.
  - [ ] LLMs are better for python than verilog -> we checked if it will be stronger in generation of python coverage code - cocotb.
  - [ ] We also noticed better generation of python coverage rather than verilog -> python coverage can by transformed to verilog one.